 People look forward to system updates because of new features but updates rarely come without a bug here or a glitch there.
 It seems that some users get the taste of this with Messages.
-As they report on Google Forums, here, contact names are not showing in Messages on Android after a system update.
+As they report on Google Forums, Google Messages are not showing contact names on Android after a system update.
 Instead of contact names, they see phone numbers, as the messages came from an unknown sender.
 This doesn’t only apply to new messages, but to all old conversations, as well.
 Learn how to fix this below.

 Table of contacts:

 - Set Messages as the default SMS app

 - Clear local data from Messages

 Why are my saved contacts showing up as numbers on Android?